0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2024-09-30-installing.md

 ```bash
 evil-winrm -u vagrant -p vagrant -i 192.168.56.10
 ```
-but it worked..
+which has worked..
-Then i checked again `../ad/GOAD-Light/providers/vmware/inventory` file and i saw that both of these line were commented out:
+Then I checked again `../ad/GOAD-Light/providers/vmware/inventory` file and I noticed that the two lines below had been commented out:
 ```markdown
 # ansible_winrm_transport=basic
 # ansible_port=5985
 ```
-All i had to do was uncomment them.
+All I had to do was to uncomment them.
 ![image](/assets/images/GOAD/installing/port.png)
-Then it was able to connect to it using `winrm`
+It then succeeded in connecting to it using `winrm`

-Then i got this error on `DC02`:
+Then I got this error on `DC02`:
 ![image](/assets/images/GOAD/installing/powershell.png)
 I tried to install it with a powershell as admin:
 ```powershell
 Install-Module -Name NuGet
 ```
-But It didn't work.
-So i went to [powershell_gallery](https://www.powershellgallery.com/packages/NuGet/1.3.3). downloaded the `nukpkg` file, extracted it and it add to modules path which can be checked by:
+But It didn't.
+So I went to [powershell_gallery](https://www.powershellgallery.com/packages/NuGet/1.3.3). downloaded the `nukpkg` file, extracted it and it add to modules path which can be checked by:
 ```powershell
 $env:PSModulePath -split ';'
 ```
-checked if it was installed correctly:
+Check to see if it was installed properly:
 ```powershell
 Get-Module -ListAvailable -Name PowerShellGet
 ```